-Finally we had an appointment for my autistic two and a half year old to see the complex needs speech and language team.
-I was pretty disappointed to hear that they wanted to work on attention not speech.
-At the time I couldn’t see the bigger picture all I wanted was for my child to speak, however it is impossible to teach communication to a child that is not paying you attention so this needs to be the starting point.
+After a long wait we finally had an appointment with the complex needs speech and language team.
+I was pretty disappointed to hear that they wanted to work on attention not speech with my 2 year old son.
+At the time I couldn’t see the bigger picture all I wanted was for my child to speak.
+However it’s impossible to teach communication to a child that doesn’t pay you attention.
+So attention does need to be the starting point.

-My first experience of Attention Autism was not a good one, I had been invited to a speech group at the local hospital that would run for four weeks and introduce Attention Autism.
-Well after sitting for an hour trying to hold my totally uninterested child down while the speech therapist pulled items out of a bucket I was not impressed.
-A couple of years on and my son has built some great attention skills, as with most therapies for young children with autism it is tough at first and requires tons of patience from the adults, I found this one worth it.
+My first experience of Attention Autism was not a good one.
+I had been invited to a speech group at the local hospital that would run for four weeks and introduce Attention Autism.
+Well after sitting for an hour trying to hold my totally uninterested child down while the speech therapist pulled items out of a bucket, I was not impressed.
+A couple of years on and my son has built some great attention skills.
+As with most therapies for young autistic children it is tough at first and requires tons of patience from the adults.
+For us this one did pay off eventually.